 During the February Revolution of 1917, the fortress was attacked by mutinous soldiers and the prisoners were freed.
 It was then used to hold hundreds of Tsarist officials.
 On October 25th, the Fortress came into Bolshevik hands, and after the blank salvo of the Cruiser Aurora, the guns of the Fortress fired 30 or so shells at the Winter Palace, although fortunately causing only minor damage.
 The Provisional Government ministers were the last prisoners at the Fortress.
 In 1924 most of the site was converted to a museum, for which it is still used today.

-Other buildings are situated within the fortress and include the prison, the mint and the Commandants house, and the boathouse where Peter I kept his boat.
+Other buildings are situated within the fortress and include the prison, the mint, the Commandants house, and the boathouse where Peter I kept his boat.

 To see more photographs and take a virtual tour of the site click on the photoshow below.